 - Break pretzels in half.

 - In a small pot, simmer water on low.
-Place chocolate chips in a heatproof bowl.
+Place chocolate in a heatproof bowl.
 Place bowl on top of the pot.
 Stir for a few minutes until chocolate is melted.

 - Add the pretzels to the melted chocolate.
 Mix until pretzels are coated in chocolate.